olamideokunnugaDS/pokemon-card-valuation/README.md

 ## What's not included

-- **Scraping/collection scripts.** Data collection was done via ad-hoc eBay and PSA API automation rather than a reusable pipeline, so there's no `data_pipeline/` module here — it would need to be built fresh rather than extracted.
+- **Scraping/collection scripts:** Data collection was done via ad-hoc eBay and PSA API automation rather than a reusable pipeline, so there's no `data_pipeline/` module here.
+It would need to be built fresh rather than extracted.
-- **Vision model checkpoints.** The Stage 1/Stage 2 CNN weights aren't in this repo; retrain via `01_vision_module_intrinsic_condition_encoder.ipynb`, or reach out (contact below) if you need the trained weights directly.
+- **Vision model checkpoints:** The Stage 1/Stage 2 CNN weights aren't in this repo.
+Retrain via `01_vision_module_intrinsic_condition_encoder.ipynb`, or reach out (contact below) if you need the trained weights directly.
-- **`models/market/price_predictor.pkl`** is intentionally excluded — an auxiliary artifact that isn't part of the core pipeline (the two models that matter, XGBoost and the LSTM, are both included and validated).
+- **`models/market/price_predictor.pkl`** is intentionally excluded.
+It is an auxiliary artifact that isn't part of the core pipeline (the two models that matter, XGBoost and the LSTM, are both included and validated).

 ## Tech stack